conda-forge/cfep/cfep-03.md

 anaconda copy --from-label cfep03 --to-label main --to-owner conda-forge DELEGATES_CHANNEL/PACKAGE_NAME/PACKAGE_VERSION
 ```

-- In both cases, the core member will need to install `anaconda-client` and login with your `anaconda.org` username.
+- In both cases, the core member will need to install `anaconda-client` and login with their `anaconda.org` username.

 - Note that manual uploads have the uploader username, serving as a marker for manual uploads and a tracker for asking questions regarding the build environment used.